lgmoneda/time-robust-forest/README.md

 ### Make sure you have a good choice for the time column

-Don't simply use a timestamp column from the dataset, make it discrete before and guarantee there is a reasonable amount of data points in every period.
-Example: use year if you have 3+ years of data.
-Notice the choice to make it discrete becomes a modeling choice you can optimize.
+Don't simply use a timestamp column from the dataset; make it discrete before and guarantee there are a reasonable number of data points in every period.
+For example, use year if you have 3+ years of data.
+Notice that the choice to make it discrete becomes a modeling choice you can optimize.

 ### Random segments